-Op- Op- Ar- Purpose er- er- gu- a- a- ment tor tor type u \$lit y Any The field is less than the argument 1 5 JSÓN and the state of t \$1te Any The field is less than or equal to the argument.
-JSÓN \$eq Any The field is equal to the argument JSON S 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 \$ne Any The field is not equal to the argument.
-7210 JSON The field to not equal to the algument. \$gte The field is greater than or equal to the argument.
-4920 JSON The network ground when or equal to the arguments \$gt Any The field is greater than the to the argument.
-792 JSON The field to ground than the to the digundant Ob- \$\frac{1}{2}\$ \$\frac{1}{2}\$\$ \$ ject 7 0111 22001011 a chesic whence the note chiefs of new regardless of his value.
-Jeer \$tvn e String Check the document field's type.
-Valid values are "null", "boolean", "number", 4 - 7 P - Sumg "string", "array", and "object".
-Ar- \$in Ar- The document field must exist in the list provided. ray 7 ray The december 1916 mass shot in the 186 provided of JSON val- ues \$nin The document field not must exist in the list provided. Ψ11111 ray The document held not must exist in the list provided. of JSON val- ues \$siz e Inte- Special condition to match the length of an array field in a document.
-Non-array fields 7512 ger cannot match this condition.
-Mis- \$mod Divisor is a non-zero integer, Remainder is any integer.
-Non-integer values result in a cel- Ţ.ii.ou visor, 404.
-Matches documents where field % Divisor == Remainder is true, and only la- Re- when the document field is an integer. neous , main- men are accument note to an integer. licous · der] \$rea e x string A regular expression pattern to match against the document field.
-Only matches when Ψıcy Caring the field is a string value and matches the supplied regular expression.
+Op- er- Op- er- Ar- gu- Purpose a- tor type a- tor ment (In)ec \$1t Any JSON The field is less than the argument. \$1te Any JSON The field is less than or equal to the argument. \$eq Any JSON The field is equal to the argument. \$ne Any JSON The field is not equal to the argument. \$gte JSON The field is greater than or equal to the argument. \$gt Any JSON The field is greater than the argument.
+Ob- ject \$exi Boolea Check whether the field exists or not, regardless of its value. \$typ String Check the document field's type.
+Valid values are "null", "boolean", "number", "string", "array", and "object".
+Ar- ray \$in Ar- ray of JSON val- ues The document field must exist in the list provided. \$nin Array of JSON values The document field not must exist in the list provided. \$siz ger Special condition to match the length of an array field in a document.
+Non-array fields cannot match this condition.
+Mis- cel- la- neous \$mod [Di- visor, Re- main- der] Divisor is a non-zero integer, Remainder is any integer.
+Non-integer values result in a 404.
+Matches documents where field % Divisor == Remainder is true, and only when the document field is an integer. \$reg String A regular expression pattern to match against the document field.
+Only matches when the field is a string value and matches the supplied regular expression.
 The matching algorithms are based on the Perl Compatible Regular Expression (PCRE) library.
-For more information about what is implemented, see the see the Erlang Regular Expression more information about what is implemented, see the see the Entang Regular Expression
+For more information about what is implemented, see the Erlang Regular Expression. \$beg String Matches where the document field begins with the specified prefix (case-sensitive).
+If the document field contains a non-string value, the document is not matched.